Analysis of Regularized Learning in Banach Spaces for Linear-functional Data

 \subsection{Applications to Composite Algorithms}

-In the real world, there may be many different algorithms to solve one problem.
-The theory of the regularized learning provides a simple way to combine different kinds of models and data in one system.
-Now we will illustrate the idea by a general example.
+In current researches of machine learning, numerous algorithms focus on addressing a singular problem.
+The theory of regularized learning provides a straightforward approach to integrating multiple models and data into a unified system.
+Now, we will illustrate the concept with a generic example.